monacosc1/smartphone-models/README.md

 # smartphones-models-insights

-This repository shows the steps taken to perform a classification analysis of the "[Student Outcomes in Higher Education](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success)" data published on the the UC Irvine Machine Learning Repository.
+This repository shows an analysis of smartphone features that are predictive of higher ratings and higher prices via the "[Smartphone Models Dataset](https://www.kaggle.com/datasets/abdurrahman22224/smartphone-new-data)" published on Kaggle.

 The data and Jupyter Notebook have been added to the repo so that anyone can recreate the steps involved and add their own insights.